wbond/asn1crypto/readme.md

 ## CI Tasks

-A task named `deps` exists to ensure a modern version of `pip` is installed, along with all necessary testing dependencies.
+A task named `deps` exists to download and stage all necessary testing dependencies.
+On posix platforms, `curl` is used for downloads and on Windows PowerShell with `Net.WebClient` is used.
+This configuration sidesteps issues related to getting pip to work properly and messing with `site-packages` for the version of Python being used.

 The `ci` task runs `lint` (if flake8 is available for the version of Python) and `coverage` (or `tests` if coverage is not available for the version of Python).